RaghaSelenium/hotel-booking/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local Ubuntu machine for development and testing purposes.
+Currently it supports chromeDriver for Mac and Linux.

 ### Tools and Technologies